logo jabes

 This is like operating an assembly belt line, not the real innoviation or improvement.

-The reason: missing the business core process environment.
+The reason: missing the business core process environment, values streams.

 xwhy-less-framework